JensUweUlrich/ReadBouncer/README.md

   <img src="images/live_unblock.png" width="750" title="Live Unblock Image">
 </p>

-4. After stopping the run, ReadBouncer will provide you with some statistics about the number of classified (unblocked) and unclassified reads, which will be sequenced until the end.
+8. After the run finished, ReadBouncer will provide you with some statistics about the number of classified (unblocked) and unclassified reads, which will be sequenced until the end.
 You will also see average overall processing times as well as for basecalling and classification.
 You should aim for overall processing times for classified reads below one second.
 The average processing time for basecalling and classification should be below 0.01 seconds.
 Otherwise you will experience bigger lengths of unblocked reads.